-Many of the books on fibomyalgia tend to focus primarily on how to live with the condition or are searching for medical causes.
-While there is value in this approach I believe we need more answers about why fibromyalgia is more common in women.
+Many of the books on fibomyalgia tend to focus primarily on symptoms or are searching for medical causes.
+While there is value in this approach I believe we need more answers about why fibromyalgia is more commonly reported by women.

 The foreward is presented by Dr. Jock Murray, medical humanities and neurology professor, Dalhousie University Medical School, Halifax, Nova Scotia, Canada.